sonic-net/SONiC/doc/ip-interface/loopback-action/ip-interface-loopback-action-design.md

 ```

 ### 2.6.2 Show command
-The following command will be added to show the configured loopback action.
+A new SONiC CLI command is introduced to show the configured loopback action.
 IP interfaces that user did not configure loopback action on them, will not be shown in the table.
 ```
 show ip interfaces loopback-action